Typography

 Before discussing how to choose a font, we should understand why data visualizations look the way they do…

-The earliest data visualizations were hand drawn.
+The earliest data visualizations were hand-drawn.
 The “fonts” were handwritten scripts.
-There were really no other option at the time, and so making a data visualization with this very old handwritten style will make the data visualization also look very old.
+There was really no other option at the time, and so making a data visualization with this very old handwritten style will make the data visualization also look very old.
 One thing to note about these plots is that the lines and markers of the plots were also hand-drawn, and so there are variations in line widths for the data as well.

 A plot of astronomical bodies over time, created in 950 CE.
 The image is hand drawn, and so all the strokes—both for data and text—have huge amounts of variation.

 A combined bar chart and line plot from 1786 CE.
-The lines are regular, but the labeling still mimics that of handwritting.
+The lines are regular, but the labeling still mimics that of handwriting.

 A scatter plot made in 1913.
 The lines are uniform, and now the writing is uniform and clearly stenciled.